Es campur

-Es campur (Indonesian for "mixed ice") is an Indonesian cold and sweet dessert concoction of fruit cocktails, coconut, tapioca pearls, grass jellies, etc. served in shaved ice, syrup and condensed milk.
+Es campur (Indonesian for "mixed ice") is an Indonesian cold dessert that typically contains fruit, coconut, tapioca pearls, grass jelly, and other ingredients served in shaved ice, syrup, and condensed milk.

-In Indonesia, es campur is sold from humble travelling trolleys to restaurants.
 For Indonesian Muslims, es campur and kolak are popular treats during Ramadan for iftar, often sold prior to breaking the fast.
-It is quite similar to es teler and es doger but the ingredients are different.

-The ingredients might vary, since the term campur means "mix".
-It may consist of coconut, sea weed, milk, syrup, jackfruit, and many others.
+There is no set recipe.
+Other common ingredients are seaweed, milk, syrup, jackfruit, and many others.